|

 The first step is to admit that you have a problem as it relates to others.
 But remember, we all have strengths and weakness and hiding your weaknesses

-takes up more energy than it does to work to overcome them or learn to live with them.
+often takes up more energy than it does to work to overcome them or learn to live with them.

 The most frequently used form of therapy is cognitive behavioral therapy (CBT) and systematic desensitization or

 exposure therapy.
 According to the National Institute of Mental Health, about 75% of people with specific phobias overcome their fears through cognitive-behavioral therapy.
-In desensitization or exposure therapy, you are exposed in a safe and controlled

 way to the object or situation you fear.
 The most commonly used exposure therapy involves gradual encounters with the fear-producing object, first in the imagination and then in reality.
 Through repeated experiences facing your fear, you begin to realize